 Why Choose Us?

 We offer a safe ear wax removal method:

 - Our nurses are qualified in both Aural Care and the micro-suction technique, meaning you’ll be looked after by highly-experienced and qualified nursing professionals.

-- Ear wax removal is all we do – this means we spend our entire day perfecting our craft.
+- Removal is all we do – this means we spend our entire day perfecting our craft.

-- As St Luke’s Health recognised providers, you may be eligible for a rebate when you visit our Earworx clinic in Ulverstone.
+- As St Luke’s Health recognised providers, you may be eligible for a rebate when you visit our clinic.

 On average 25,000 people in Tasmania suffer from impacted earwax.
 If you think you may be one of that number and you live in the Ulverstone area, visit us as soon as possible and get your ears back to full health.
 No more fingers, cotton buds or home remedies – we have the answer.